The Relational Origins of Rules in Online Communities: Conclusion

 \section{Conclusion}

 This study set out to understand the origins of rules in online communities.
-We conducted a comparative, grounded theory based analysis of 40 in-depth interviews with community leaders from subreddits, Fandom wikis, and Fediverse servers, sampled to ensure rule overlap and heterogeneity.
-We found that rules and rulemaking are instrumental for moderating content and behavior at the same time as they also allow community leaders to establish and manage community legitimacy and identity.
+We conducted a comparative, grounded theory-based analysis of 40 in-depth interviews with community leaders from subreddits, Fandom wikis, and Fediverse servers, sampled to ensure rule overlap and heterogeneity.
+We argue that rules and rulemaking are operational for moderating content and behavior at the same time as they also allow community leaders to establish and manage community legitimacy and identity.
 These findings emphasize relational dimensions of online community governance consistent with sociological explanations of institutional isomorphism and ecological dynamics.
-Our findings also contrast with two prevailing approaches in social computing, both of which focus on functional aspects of rules and largely overlook where rules come from.
+Our findings also contrast with two prevailing approaches in social computing, both of which focus on operational aspects of rules and largely overlook or take for granted the source of rules.
 We observed that rule creation and change practices are influenced by the sociotechnical design of the platform hosting the online community space, which may shape how problems are surfaced and who participates in problem-solving deliberation and decision-making.
 Rule change was often driven by problems emerging during community growth or decline, but hinged on the limited capacity of volunteer leaders, whether mechanisms for member feedback exist, and the relational dynamics between leaders and members.
 Together, our analysis reveals design opportunities to support effective online community governance given the relational origins of rules and rulemaking.